-30 VHA Directive 1026; VHA Enterprise Framework for Quality, Safety, and Value, August 2, 2013.
+27 VHA Directive 1026; VHA Enterprise Framework for Quality, Safety, and Value, August 2, 2013.

-31 Department of Veterans Affairs, Veterans Health Administration Blueprint for Excellence, September 2014.
+28 Department of Veterans Affairs, Veterans Health Administration Blueprint for Excellence, September 2014.

-32 According to VHA Directive 2010-025, Peer Review for Quality Management, June 3, 2010, this is a peer evaluation of the care provided by individual providers within a selected episode of care.
+29 According to VHA Directive 2010-025, Peer Review for Quality Management, June 3, 2010, this is a peer evaluation of the care provided by individual providers within a selected episode of care.
 This also involves a determination of the necessity of specific actions, and confidential communication is given to the providers who were peer reviewed regarding the results and any recommended actions to improve performance.
 The process may also result in identification of systems and process issues that require special consideration, investigation, and possibly administrative action by facility staff.
-(Due for recertification June 30, 2015, but has not been updated.)
+(Due for recertification June 30, 2015 but has not been updated.)

-33 According to VHA Directive 1117, Utilization Management Program, July 9, 2014 (amended January 18, 2018), UM reviews evaluate the appropriateness, medical need, and efficiency of healthcare services according to evidence-based criteria.
+30 According to VHA Directive 1117(1), Utilization Management Program, July 9, 2014 (amended January 18, 2018), UM reviews evaluate the appropriateness, medical need, and efficiency of healthcare services according to evidence-based criteria.

-34 According to VHA Handbook 1050.01, VHA National Patient Safety Improvement Handbook, March 4, 2011, VHA has implemented approaches to improve patient safety, including the reporting of patient safety incidents to the VHA National Center for Patient Safety, in order for VHA to learn about system vulnerabilities and how to address them as well as the requirement to implement RCA (a widely-used methodology for dealing with safety-related issues) to allow for more accurate and rapid communication throughout an organization of potential and actual causes of harm to patients.
+31 According to VHA Handbook 1050.01, VHA National Patient Safety Improvement Handbook, March 4, 2011, VHA has implemented approaches to improve patient safety, including the reporting of patient safety incidents to the VHA National Center for Patient Safety, in order for VHA to learn about system vulnerabilities and how to address them as well as the requirement to implement RCA (a widely-used methodology for dealing with safety-related issues) to allow for more accurate and rapid communication throughout an organization of potential and actual causes of harm to patients.

-safety report, and other relevant documents.
-Specifically, OIG inspectors evaluated the following performance indicators:36
+The OIG interviewed senior managers and key QSV employees and evaluated meeting minutes, protected peer reviews, RCAs, the annual patient safety report, and other relevant documents.
+Specifically, the OIG evaluated the following performance indicators:33

+• Protected peer reviews

+- Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee

+UM

+- o Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - o Interdisciplinary review of UM data

+Patient safety

-- Protected peer reviews - Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee - UM - o Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - Interdisciplinary review of UM data - Patient safety - o Entry of all reported patient incidents into VHA's patient safety reporting system37 - Annual completion of a minimum of eight RCAs38 - o Provision of feedback about RCA actions to reporting employees - Submission of annual patient safety report
+- Entry of all reported patient incidents into VHA's patient safety reporting system34 - o Annual completion of a minimum of eight RCAs35 - o Provision of feedback about RCA actions to reporting employees - Submission of annual patient safety report

+Canarally, the Faci